cardboard-iguana/cardboard-iguana.com/log/2022-06-28-aws-deep-dive.md

 ### Using an IAM Role to Grant Permissions to Applications Running on Amazon EC2 Instances

 * Applications that run on an EC2 instance automatically inherit the role assigned to that instance.
-* The role assigned to an EC2 instance is defined in the “instance profile”.
+* The role assigned to an EC2 instance is defined in the "instance profile".
 * EC2 is just a service, so the requirements for EC2 instances to use roles (and for developers to assign roles to EC2 instances) are identical to those for a user who wishes to pass a role to a (generic) service.
-* That said, allowing an EC2 instance to use a role as part of its “instance profile” does require that the role assigned to the “instance profile” *also* has a trust policy specifying that EC2 is allowed to call `sts:AssumeRole`.
+* That said, allowing an EC2 instance to use a role as part of its "instance profile" does require that the role assigned to the "instance profile" *also* has a trust policy specifying that EC2 is allowed to call `sts:AssumeRole`.

 REFERENCES: